Munki

-Munki is the sixth studio album released by Scottish rock band The Jesus and Mary Chain.
+Munki is the sixth studio album released by Scottish alternative rock band The Jesus and Mary Chain.
 After leaving Blanco y Negro, the Reid brothers signed to Sub Pop in the U.S. and Creation, who had released their debut single "Upside Down" in 1984, in the UK.
+Munki peaked at No. 47 in the UK album charts, the band's first studio album not to make the Top 40.
+It would also be the band's last album for 19 years, as they would release their next studio album Damage and Joy in 2017.

+The album features an appearance from Hope Sandoval of Mazzy Star, who had previously duetted with the band on the single "Sometimes Always", and includes the singles "I Hate Rock 'n' Roll" (released in 1995), "Cracking Up" and "I Love Rock 'n' Roll".

+Background

 The origin of the album title, according to Ben Lurie in an interview with Spin magazine, was that they "wanted an un-Mary Chain-like title...It doesn't mean anything.
 It's just a word.
 Misspelled on purpose."
 In an interview with The Herald, Jim said that their sister Linda suggested it.
 This was the band's final studio album before their 8-year breakup from October 1999 to June 2007.

-The album features an appearance from Hope Sandoval of Mazzy Star, who had previously duetted with the band on the single "Sometimes Always", and includes the singles "I Hate Rock 'n' Roll" (released in 1995), "Cracking Up" and "I Love Rock 'n' Roll".
+The band returned to their original record company, Creation, due to parting with Warner Records, however the band were surprised to see how much their label had changed since they had left the label, Jim Reid said.
+"The first time we were on Creation we spent days folding the paper covers inside plastic sleeves for 'Upside Down' in Alan McGee's back bedroom in Tottenham.
+Alan still held down a day job back then, so to go back 15 years later to do Munki it was like they'd become a proper record company!"

 The album is often thought of as sounding "divided" due to the Reids' crumbling relationship, as Jim Reid recalled: "Me and William weren't really getting along at all.
 That last year we barely even spoke.
 Munki is one of my favorite albums, but it was really divided.
 William would go into the studio with the rest of the band and record while I wasn't there, and then I'd go in with them when William wasn't there."

 According to an interview in Alternative Press magazine, Jim said that "I Hate Rock 'n' Roll" was written by his brother "out of sheer frustration with the kind of crap we have to deal with in the music business."
 To counterbalance these sentiments, Jim wrote "I Love Rock 'n' Roll" because "I thought it left [Munki] kind of negative - I felt it was only half the story."
 In the same issue of Alt Press, Munki was rated a perfect 5 out 5.
-Most other reviews, like those from AllMusic and Rolling Stone, were less enthusiastic.

-Munki peaked at No. 47 in the UK album charts, the band's first studio album not to make the Top 40.